DamonMohammadbagher/NativePayloads/NativePayload_ASM3/README.md

 ### NativePayload_ASM3/AsynASM , Injecting Meterpreter Payload bytes into local Process via Delegation Technique + in-memory with delay Changing RWX to X [Bypassing AVs]

-Note: Code was created in [Jun/Feb 2023] and some AVs bypassed by this simple code for more info watch video.
+Note: Code was created in [Jun/Feb 2023] and some AVs like (Windows defender with update jun 2023) bypassed by this simple code for more info watch video.

 Related Video [NativePayload_AsynASM]: https://www.linkedin.com/posts/damonmohammadbagher_bypassing-redteaming-pentesting-activity-7031685536918458369-U9XY